The 8 BEST Compost Bins For An Apartment

 How to deal with fruit flies/gnats?

-2: Essential oils: PEPPERMINT, EUCALYPTUS, LEMONGRASS, LAVENDER – fruit flies hate these!
+- Use peppermint, eucalyptus, lemongrass & lavender essential oil – fruit flies hate these.
 So, if you struggle with them, just sprinkle the filter of your compost bin with a few drops.

 Countertop composting: Where to take my food scraps once the container is full?

-There are companies in some cities that offer a pick-up service of your food scraps, once or twice per month for $15 – $20 dollars.
+- Pick-up service – There are companies in some cities that offer a pick-up service of your food scraps, a few times per month for $15 – $20.

-Try to find a community space that collects food scraps.
-A few great places to start are:
+- Drop-off – Try to find a community space that collects food scraps.
+A few great places to start are your local farmer’s market, community composting programs, urban composting areas, etc. Take a look at ShareWaste.com and try to find something close to you.

 Conclusion

-I hope that this article gave you some insight and it helped to find the best option and that you have a better idea of how composting works!
+I hope that this article gave you some insight it helped to find the best option and that you have a better idea of how composting works.

 If you have any questions or you would like to add something that I’ve missed, feel free to share your thoughts in the comments below.